 - Has known active central nervous system (CNS) metastases and/or carcinomatous meningitis.
 Subjects with previously treated brain metastases may participate provided they are stable (without evidence of progression by imaging for at least 4 weeks prior to the first dose of trial treatment and any neurologic symptoms have returned to baseline), have no evidence of new or enlarging brain metastases, and are not using steroids for at least 7 days prior to trial treatment.
 This exception does not include carcinomatous meningitis which is excluded regardless of clinical stability

-- Concomitant anticoagulation with oral anticoagulants (e.g., warfarin, direct thrombin and Factor Xa inhibitors) or platelet inhibitors (e.g., clopidogrel) Allowed anticoagulants are the following: * Low-dose aspirin for cardioprotection (per local applicable guidelines) * Low-dose low molecular weight heparins (LMWH) * Anticoagulation with therapeutic doses of LMWH is allowed in subjects without known brain metastases, and who have had no clinically significant hemorrhagic complications from the anticoagulation regimen or the tumor
+- Concomitant anticoagulation with oral anticoagulants except for those specified below Allowed anticoagulants are the following: * Prophylactic use of low-dose aspirin for cardio protection (per local applicable guidelines) * Low-dose low molecular weight heparins (LMWH) * Therapeutic doses of LMWH or anticoagulation with direct factor Xa inhibitors rivaroxaban, edoxaban, or apixaban is allowed in subjects without known brain metastases who are on a stable dose of the anticoagulant for at least 1 week before the first dose of study treatment without clinically significant hemorrhagic complications from the anticoagulation regimen or the tumor

 - The subject has prothrombin time (PT)/INR or partial thromboplastin time (PTT) test >= 1.3 x ULN within 14 days before the first dose of study treatment